Blog

 Key Factors Influencing Court Decisions:

-• Posted Speed Limit: Exceeding the posted speed limit by a significant margin is often a strong indicator of reckless driving.
+• Posted Speed Limit: If you exceed the posted speed limit by a significant margin, it is often a strong indicator of reckless driving.

 • Location: Speeding in areas with high pedestrian traffic, schools, or residential zones is generally considered more reckless due to the increased risk of harm.